-- 1. Bring an 8" by 10" graph-ruled lab journal, such as University of Minnesota 2077-S to all lab sessions.
+- 1. Bring an 8" by 10" graph-ruled lab journal, to all lab sessions.
 Your journal is your "extended memory" and should contain everything you do in the lab and all of your thoughts as you are going along.
+As such, your lab journal is a legal document; consequently you should never tear pages from it.
+For this reason, your lab journal must be bound, for example University of Minnesota 2077-S, and not of the varieties that allow pages to be easily removed, for example spiral bound notebooks.

-- 2. Bring a scientific calculator.
+- 2. Bring a "scientific" calculator.

 - 3. Bring this lab manual.